trobbins/dataprotocols/source/index.rst

 Welcome to Open Data Protocols
 ==============================

-This site is a the home of **simple protocols and formats for working with open data**.
+This site is a home for **simple protocols and formats for working with open data**.
 Our mission is both to make it **easier to develop tools and services for working with data**, and, to ensure **greater interoperability between new and existing tools and services**.